AnthonyCxx/Notes-and-Writeups/C/Data Types/Unions.md

 # Unions in C
 Unions are a data structure that allows multiple variables to share the same space in memory (unlike a struct, in which the variables are independent of each other).
 The size of a union is always the size of the largest data member of the union.
-Unions are useful for saving memory by preventing the existance of extraneous variables.
+Unions are useful for saving memory by preventing the existance of extraneous variables that a struct would otherwise maintain.
-If you had a struct that

 ## Declaring a Union in C